-Here's what you can expect through October 2017.
+Here's what you can expect through March 2020.

 These materials include broadcast messages dealing with current or calendar events, or pressing issues.
-Also included are correlating lesson plans with worksheets, discussion generators, and follow-up activities for all academic areas.
+Also included are correlating lesson plans with worksheets, discussion generators, and follow-up activities for academic areas.

 "I found the site extremely useful in relating the subject material to the students' lives.